Elementary Religious Education

 (Ontario Catholic Elementary Religious Education Curriculum Policy Document, 2012)

-Guided by the 2012 Elementary Religious Education Curriculum Policy Document, Elementary BHNCDSB Religious Education programs support the values and education in faith that are a part of the child’s family at home and the celebration and witness of this faith in a community.
+In Kindergarten, guided by the 2019 Ontario Catholic School Kindergarten Program and in Grades 1-8, guided by the 2012 Elementary Religious Education Curriculum Policy Document, Elementary BHNCDSB Religious Education programs support the values and education in faith that are a part of the child’s family at home and the celebration and witness of this faith in a community.
 The foundation of Catholic education is strengthened by the vibrant partnerships that exists between home, school, and parish in our district.
-Focusing on the interwoven themes of scripture, profession of faith, sacramental life, prayer, and Christian moral development, the Gospel values of Jesus Christ permeate the entire curriculum and daily life of our Catholic schools.
+Focusing on the interwoven themes of scripture, profession of faith, sacramental life, prayer, and Christian moral development, the Gospel values of Jesus Christ permeate the entire curriculum and daily life of our Catholic schools

 While fostering welcoming, nurturing, and inclusive environments where all students can learn and grow in their faith, our Educators use the following religious education resources: